sanderburton/Caesar_Cipher/README.md

 # Caesar Cipher
-This is a basic cipher that works by shifting letters down the alphabet by a specified number of characters.
+This is a basic cipher that works by rotating each character of a message forward through the alphabet by a specified number of rotations.
+It is called 'Caesar Cipher' because it has been reported that Julius Caesar used to encrypt military messages.

+I built this from scratch, using python.
+All work here is my own (though I didn't come up with the Caesar cipher idea, I did come up with this implentation).
+The words.txt file was downloaded from SCOWL (http://app.aspell.net/create).

 ## Smart Cipher
-This program is able to take a ciphered message and figure out how many rotations are needed to translate that message into english.
+This program is able to take a ciphered message and figure out how many rotations are needed to translate that message into English.
 By default the smart cipher option is enabled.

 The Smart Cipher option works by trying each rotation amount and comparing the output to a dictionary of words in the english language.
 It then reports the percentage of words that were present in the dictionary as the 'confidence'.